Call for Abstract

 Fermented foods are produced through controlled microbial growth and conversion of food components through enzymatic action.
 There is a surge in demand of such food products due to their health benefits.
 Some fermented foods include

 A synbiotic is described as a "mixture of probiotics and prebiotics that improves the survival and activity of beneficial microorganisms in the gut by beneficially affecting the host."
-Synbiotics are those products in which the prebiotic compound selectively favours the synthesis and metabolite formation of probiotics
+Synbiotics are those products in which the prebiotic compound selectively favors the synthesis and metabolite formation of probiotics

 The human gut harbors trillions of microbes this microbial ecosystem plays a crucial role in human physiology and health.
 Resilience is the property of an ecosystem to resist changes under stress or to quickly and fully recover from the perturbations.
 Many studies have shown that dietary fibers impact the composition and function of the microbiota.

 Increased dietary fiber intake increases the diversity of the human gut microbiota and diversity may be a positive contributor to resilience.